gbdev/gb-asm-tutorial/src/cheatsheet.md

 Assembly syntax & CPU Instructions will not be explained, for more information see the [RGBDS Language Reference](https://rgbds.gbdev.io/docs/v0.6.1/rgbasm.5)

 Is there something common you think is missing?
-Reach out on the @gbdev discord server for any suggestions.
+Check the [github repository](https://github.com/gbdev/gb-asm-tutorial) to open an Issue or contribute to this page.
+Alternatively, you can reach out on one of the @gbdev [community channels](https://gbdev.io/chat.html).

 ## Table of Contents